DangerDrome/NeverEverLand/v003/README.md

    ```

 2. **Open in Browser**:
-   Navigate to `http://localhost:8000/v003/` and select a demo
+   Navigate to `http://localhost:8000/v003/` to access the integrated ECS demo

 ## 🏗️ Architecture Overview